madprops/gifmaker/README.md

 ### Functions

-You can write shell functions to make things faster using templates.
+You can write shell functions to make things faster by using templates.

 For example here's a `fish` function: